Deci-AI/super-gradients/documentation/source/configuration_files.md

 # Configuration Files and Recipes
 SuperGradients supports [YAML](https://en.wikipedia.org/wiki/YAML) formatted configuration files.
 These files can contain training hyper-parameters, architecture parameters, datasets parameters and any other parameters required by the training process.

 These parameters will be consumed as dictionaries or as function arguments by different parts of SuperGradients.

->You can use SuperGradients without using any configuration files, look into the examples directory to see how.
+> These YAML files act like a cookbook for training models, which is why they are called **Recipes**.

 SuperGradients was designed to expose as many parameters as possible to allow outside configuration without writing a single line of code.
 You can control the learning-rate, the weight-decay or even the loss function and metric used in the training, but moreover, you can even control